 The library isn’t just a happy place (though it is definitely a happy place).
 The library is also a center for the free exchange of information, which is vital to our democracy.
 The library assists us beyond getting us copies of our favorite books; libraries contain job centers, meeting spaces, assisting with taxes or voter registration, homework help, and access to technology for people who might not have any.
 Libraries are known to create economic value by increasing literacy in populations, helping people apply for jobs, and providing research materials for small businesses.

-1. Use it!
 If libraries can show that they are needed and well-used by constituents, it’s easier for them to make the case that they should receive funding (which should be a no-brainer but we’re living in a post-truth world right now).
 Things that leave a paper trail would be a good bonus: apply for a card, check out books, request books, sign up for events.
 It’s one of the easiest ways to support your local library.